 On the face of it, working from home is the eco-friendly way to do the nine-to-five – no commute, no office energy consumption, and everyone is in control of their own energy efficiency.
+This also seems to have been proven by the fact that air quality improved massively when we were all locked down in 2020.

 But the reality isn’t quite that straightforward.